Vz0n/NekoFetcher/README.md

 To use the plugin, simply hold a filled map with something in your main hand and use the `/nget` command, an image of a neko will be applied to the map that you can use for decoration purposes.

-Main permissions are `nekofetcher.nget` (/nget) and `nekofetcher.neko` (/neko), the last command is for help and reloading the plugin.
+Main permissions are `nekofetcher.get` (/nekoget) and `nekofetcher.neko` (/neko), the last command is for help and reloading the plugin.

 Here's a preview of how the maps looks with images applied in-game: